Sunday, 24 April 2022

 Tap the ‘measure distance’ to anchor the dropped pin to the starting point.

-Drag the map to the direction of your target destination and let the movable target circle hover over the destination.
-You can see the distance between the two points at the left lower corner which reads 0.383 mi.
+Next, drag the map towards your destination and position the movable target circle over the location.
+You’ll see the distance between the two points displayed in the lower-left corner of the screen, for example, 0.383 mi.

 This is the distance when travelled in straight line but it would be different in real situation when you follow the road or use different roads.